Martin Behaim

 Martin Behaim (6 October 1459 – 29 July 1507), also known as Martin von Behaim and by various forms of Martin of Bohemia, was a German textile merchant and cartographer.
 He served John II of Portugal as an adviser in matters of navigation and participated in a voyage to West Africa.
-He is now best known for his Erdapfel, the world's oldest surviving globe, which he produced for the Imperial City of Nuremberg in 1492.
+He is now best known for his Erdapfel, the world's oldest known globe, which he produced for the Imperial City of Nuremberg in 1492.

 Biography

 Behaim was born in Nuremberg on 6 October 1459, the oldest son of Martin Behaim and Agnes Schopper.
 The elder Martin was a merchant involved in long-distance trade within Europe, including Venice; in 1461 he was elected a senator of Nuremberg.
 Their son, as a member of a prominent and prosperous family, likely received a good education at one of the best grammar schools in the city.
 Contrary to later assertions, it is unlikely that he was ever a student of the famous Renaissance mathematician and astronomer, Regiomontanus.

-When his father died in 1474, Martin's uncle Leonhard sent him at the age of 15 to Mechelen, Flanders to gain experience as a textile merchant.
+When his father died in 1474, Martin's uncle Leonhard sent him at 15 to Mechelen, Flanders to gain experience as a textile merchant.
 There he joined the business of Jorius van Dorpp, a vendor of clothing.
 In 1477 they visited Antwerp where van Dorpp sold his wares to a German merchant; later that same year Behaim attended the Frankfurt fair with Bartels von Eyb, a friend of the family.
 Writing to his uncle in 1478, Behaim expressed a desire to improve his business prospects by moving to Antwerp, a leading center of the cloth trade.
-The following year he moved to Antwerp and joined the cloth-dye-house of Fritz Heberlein, a native of Nuremberg.
+The following year he moved to Antwerp and joined the cloth dye house of Fritz Heberlein, a native of Nuremberg.